FellowTraveler/Open-Transactions-old/testwallet/API-README.txt

 ===> BUILD THE TEST CLIENT - (Makefile)
 (command line utility)

-You probably prefer to build in XmlRpc/HTTP mode:
+The default transport for most build options is ZMQ, because they add this option:

-               make TRANSPORT=XmlRpc
+               make TRANSPORT=ZMQ
-               gmake TRANSPORT=XmlRpc
+(FreeBSD)      gmake TRANSPORT=ZMQ

 Otherwise there is the old TCP/SSL (not recommended):